 More recent research found reduced anxiety and irritability in women after four weeks of supplementation, with the proposed mechanism being NGF’s role in hippocampal function — which regulates emotional processing as well as memory.

 Lion’s Mane is not a stimulant.
-The effects are subtle and cumulative.
-Most people report:
+Any effects tend to be subtle and cumulative.
+Some consistent users report:

-• Improved word recall — noticeably faster at finding the right words
+- Improved word recall — finding the right words more readily

-• Better mood stability — more even emotional baseline
+- Better mood stability — a more even emotional baseline

 How to Take It